commercetools/commercetools-subscriptions/docs/OrderUsage.md

 #### Notes

 - We've created a [postman collection](./commercetools-subscription.postman_collection.json) for the queries that you might use as a playground and test with your use cases easily.
-- This document and queries on it are documented to give some ideas, it's always good to follow the official commercetools documentation for the up to date information.
+- This document and queries on it are documented to give some ideas.
+It's always good to follow the official commercetools documentation for the up to date information.
 - We strongly suggest the Order search API usage for your order queries as it will have better performance on a high number of Orders in a Project.
-  - Queries kept simple to have a compact documentation, so most of the queries do not include the details related to sorting, pagination etc.
+  - Queries are kept simple to have a compact documentation, so most of the queries do not include the details related to sorting, pagination etc.
   - On the Order Search API if no sorting is specified, the results are sorted by relevance in descending (desc) order.
   - The Order Search API does not return the resource data of the matching Orders.
 Instead, it returns a list of Order IDs, which can then be used to fetch the Orders by their ID.